 2. Impacts on Water Supply and Quality

-Observable effects of climate change on water resources in Africa include: flooding, drought, change in distribution of rainfall, drying-up of rivers, melting of glaciers and the receding of bodies of water.
+Observable effects of climate change on water resources in Africa include flooding, drought, change in the distribution of rainfall, the drying-up of rivers, melting of glaciers and the receding of bodies of water.

 Entire economies suffer when the water levels of Africa’s huge rivers drop.
 Ghana, for example, has become totally reliant on the hydro-electric output of the Akosombo dam on the river Volta.
 Mali is dependent on the river Niger for food, water and transport.
 However, great stretches of the river is now facing environmental devastation as a result of pollution.
 In Nigeria, half the population has no access to clean water.